 2. Labrador RetrieverThe intelligent Labrador Retriever is very gentle and highly trainable, making him a perfect family companion.
 Known as Labs, the Labrador Retriever needs a moderate amount of exercise and minimal grooming.
 Loyal, kind, and passionate, he is capable of learning anything you can teach him.
 What's make a Lab so great is his desire to please his humans.
 Bear in mind that a bored Lab can develop destructive behaviours - so don't forget to give him some toys and exercise to keep him occupied!

 Toys and treats are the secrets to a happy dog!
-Get safe pet toys and treats at PerroMart SG / PerroMart MY now!
+Get safe pet toys and treats at perromart SG now!

 3. Miniature Pinscher

 Small yet perfect, the Miniature Pinscher is lively, energetic, and alert.
 The fearless companion dog is the smaller version of Doberman.
 The brave little dog is generally good with kids and other pets as long as they are well-socialized.
 There are no common breed-related health issues to worry about with this outgoing dog.
 Although Miniature Pinschers have a lot of energy, they are suitable for apartment living.
 Note that they need a daily walk for both exercise and behaviour control.
 They do not shed much when compared to other dogs.